xwings/ctf.hitb2018dxb/README.md

-Date: 27th - 28th Nov 2018\s\s
+> Date: 27th - 28th Nov 2018
-Event: HITB is back to DXB, the city of gold\s\s
+> Event: HITB is back to DXB, the city of gold
-Description: HITB-XCTF, 2018
+> Description: HITB-XCTF, 2018

 Organization:
 - theshepherdlab.org, a research lab by JD Security